Animal Farm: Publishing

+The book was eventually published in the US by Harcourt, Brace after Frank Morley, an editor who had worked for Faber and Faber before the war, visited England in late 1945 to scout the book trade.
+He encountered customers at a Cambridge bookshop seeking to purchase the sold-out Animal Farm.
+He managed to get a copy, and he made a deal in January 1946 to publish the book in the US.

 Preface

 Orwell originally wrote a preface complaining about British self-censorship and how the British people were suppressing criticism of the USSR, their World War II ally:

-Although the first edition allowed space for the preface, it was not included, and as of June 2009, most editions of the book have not included it.

-Secker and Warburg published the first edition of Animal Farm in 1945, without an introduction.
-However, the publisher had provided space for a preface in the author's proof composited from the manuscript.
-For reasons unknown, no preface was supplied, and the page numbers had to be renumbered at the last minute.
+Although the first edition allowed space for the preface in the author's proof, it was not included, and the page numbers had to be renumbered at the last minute.

 In 1972, Ian Angus found the original typescript titled "The Freedom of the Press", and Bernard Crick published it, together with his introduction, in The Times Literary Supplement on 15 September 1972 as "How the essay came to be written".
-Orwell's essay criticised British self-censorship by the press, specifically the suppression of unflattering descriptions of Stalin and the Soviet government.
-The same essay also appeared in the Italian 1976 edition of Animal Farm with another introduction by Crick, claiming to be the first edition with the preface.
-Other publishers were still declining to publish it.
+Orwell's essay criticised British self-censorship by the press, specifically the suppression of unflattering descriptions of Stalin and the Soviet government, and believed that this was a symptom of the weakening of the western liberal tradition.